jonathanwvd/jonathanwvd/README.md

 Hi!
-I hold a Ph.D. in Chemical Engineering with over 8 years of Python experience, specializing in AI and Machine Learning.
+I hold a Ph.D. in Chemical Engineering with over 9 years of Python experience, specializing in AI and Machine Learning.
 I've co-founded a tech startup, led data science teams, and worked on impactful projects for global companies.

-Currently, I lead a team of 30+ professionals (primarily Ph.D.s) at Turing, contributing to the improvement of some of the most widely used LLM models globally.

-Let’s connect to discuss collaborations or opportunities!
+Learn more about me [here](https://jonathanwvd.github.io)

 ## Socials
 <p align="left">